Rebecca, Daphne du Maurier: Analysis and InceptionOct 18, 2020

 Go back, dear girl, go back!
 Maxim – the parental figure – warns her:

-But the silly girl gets it all wrong and dolls herself up as Rebecca for the party, appearing in the costume of the last wrong woman.
-And little man Maxim is quite cross!
+But the silly girl gets it all wrong and dolls herself up as Rebecca, as the supposed perfect wife, for the annual costume ball, appearing in the costume of the last wrong woman.
+And little man Max is quite cross!

 So what the devil is the right woman?

 It’s quite simple; she’s useful.
 Du Maurier reduces it to one quality.

 A good wife takes command of the servants, the lower orders.
 She brokers her husband’s authority.
 After her disgrace, once Maxim is in a tricky spot having shot the bad woman, they form a working alliance, and it’s at this part of the novel that our heroine at last takes the reins of the household.